hhvu0102/unix_basic/README.md

 - The shell will fill in the rest of the directory name for `unix_basic`.
 Now enter:

-    `ls ~/unix_basic/practice/ex<tab><tab>`
+    `ls ~/unix_basic/practice/Diverse<tab><tab>`

 - When you hit the first tab, nothing happens.
-The reason is that there are multiple directories in the home directory which start with `ex`.
+The reason is that there are multiple files in the `practice` directory which start with `Diverse`.
 Thus, the shell does not know which one to fill in.
 When you hit tab again, the shell will list the possible choices.
 - Tab completion can also fill in the names of programs.
 For example, enter `e<tab><tab>`.
 You will see the name of every program that starts with an `e`.
 One of those is `echo`.
 If you enter `ec<tab>` you will see that tab completion works.